Onelinerhub/onelinerhub/git/create_branch_from_a_specific_comit.md

-# How to create a branch from a specific commmit
+# How to create a branch from a specific commit

 ```bash
 git checkout -b branchname SHA1Hash